About the checklists

-- Practice examples of support for work-related L2 learning from across Europe and Canada
+- practice examples of support for work-related L2 learning across Europe and Canada

-The inventory reflects certain understandings about language, work and learning:
+The checklists reflect certain understandings about language, work and support for learning:

 2. Work-related language skills

 Work-related language skills are the skills people need to find suitable employment, to contribute positively as employees, to progress at work and to learn and develop.
-Typically these skills are context-specific and constantly evolving.
-They reflect not only the various communicative requirements of particular fields of work and different roles within them, but also social norms related to work, both generally and in specific settings.
+These skills are often context-specific and constantly evolving.
+They reflect not only the various communicative requirements of particular fields of work and the different roles within them, but also social norms related to work, both generally and in specific settings.

 3. Language learning

 Language learning is the process through which a learner acquires communicative ability in the target language.
 This process occurs over a period of time, and in a variety of ways, of which the most important is interaction in the language.
 The process takes place within the learner, but it can be supported in a variety of ways, including, but not limited to, formal instruction.